 01 of 07

-Wet basements create mold and mildew, and ruin flooring and wall materials.
-They can prevent a valuable space like a basement from being used effectively as living space.
-Even worse, a wet basement wall can become a structural liability if not resolved, and will often prevent a home from being sold.
+Moisture in a basement can create mold and mildew, and ruin flooring and wall materials.
+Moisture can make it impossible to use the basement space effectively as living space.
+Even worse, a wet basement wall can become a structural liability if not resolved, and it can make it difficult or impossible to sell your home.

 The good news is that not all wet or leaky basements require adding waterproofing or new foundation drainage systems as a solution.
-Very often the source of wet basement walls or a leaky basement is on the outside of the home, above the ground and easily repaired.
+Very often, the source of wet basement walls or a leaky basement is on the outside of the home, above the ground, and easily remedied.
 You may find that improper roof drainage, improper ground slope, or even your neighbor's drainage may be causing your problem.Continue to 2 of 7 below.

 02 of 07

 Standard methods of waterproofing basement walls are only effective to a degree.
 The force of gravity causes water to flow downhill, and if your property includes a driveway, patio, or lawn that is sloped toward the house, it means that water will flow downward until it encounters your home's foundation wall.
 Your basement wall now functions as a dam, causing a reservoir of wet earth and pressure to build up against your basement wall.
 The pressure can push the water into your wall and through the smallest crack.
 Worse yet, the pressure creates its own cracks in the wall.
 It is also possible for ground water to flow under the foundation and concrete floor slab, where it can rise up through the floor itself.